Camp Desert Center: Desert Center Army Air Field

-The US Army Desert Center Army Air Field, also called Desert Center Airdrome was built in 1942 with two 5,500' runways, near the Camp Desert Center.
-The 74th Reconnaissance Group was the first to use the Air Field, later the 377th Service Squadron, 475th Base Headquarters and 1111th Guard Squadron.
+The US Army Desert Center Army Air Field was built in 1942 with two 5,500 foot runways, near the Camp Desert Center.
+The 74th Reconnaissance Group was the first to use the Air Field, followed by the 377th Service Squadron, 475th Base Headquarters and 1111th Guard Squadron.

 Over 40 buildings were built at the Army Air Field to support the training at the many desert camps.
-After the war it was renamed Desert Center Airport (CN64).
 Desert Center Army Air Field was built about 5 miles northeast of Camp Desert Center.
 The Camp Desert Airfield air landing strip was used to support the camp reconnaissance activities and the evacuation hospital.
 In 1943 the 475th Base Headquarters & Air Base Squadron was headquartered here.
 Stationed at the Desert Center Army Air Field were: Curtiss O-52 Owl, Stinson L-1 Vigilant, Piper L-4, North American B-25 Mitchell, Bell P-39 Airacobra and Curtiss P-40 Warhawk.
 When the Camp Desert Center closed in 1944, the airfield was turned over to the Fourth Air Force who rarely used it; only occasional B-24 Liberator training flights from March Field landed at Camp Desert Airfield.

-The at the end of military use the Camp Desert Airfield was turned over to the Army Corps of Engineers; later it was sold for private-use.
-The Desert Center Airport is now a private-use airport.
+After the war the field was renamed Desert Center Airport (CN64).
+At the end of its military use, the airfield was turned over to the Army Corps of Engineers.
+It was later sold and is now a private-use airport.